Crime Statistics in Charlotte

 When you face accusations of committing a criminal offense, it’s natural to be worried.
 However, by taking these steps, you can increase your chances of reaching the best possible outcome in your case:

 Rather than trying to destroy evidence or trying to explain yourself to the police, keep a calm demeanor.
-If law enforcement tries to talk to you, invoke your right to remain silent, and contact a Charlotte criminal defense lawyer from Randall & Stump, PLLC.
+If law enforcement tries to talk to you, invoke your right to remain silent, and contact a Charlotte criminal defense lawyer from Randall & Stump, Criminal Defense Attorneys.
 If there is a search warrant involved, make sure they only have access to areas and items outlined in the warrant.

 Hire an Attorney